Kyle Isbel Preview, Player Props: Royals vs. Mariners

 Kyle Isbel At The Plate

-- In 29.0% of his games this season, Isbel has driven in at least one run.
-In four of those games (5.8%) he recorded more than one RBI.
+- In 30.0% of his games this year, Isbel has had at least one RBI.
+He's picked up more than one in 7.1% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.